sara-sabr/ITStrategy/_pages/en/capabilities.md

 Scripts for automating build and configuration

 - What percentage do you store in version control?
-- How quickly and easily can you reprovision systems by using scripts from version control?
+- How quickly and easily can you re-provision systems by using scripts from version control?

 Others